vimcaw/tocbot/README.md

 This library uses **vanilla JavaScript**.
 It is less than 350 bytes of CSS and about 3.6Kb of JavaScript (minified and gzipped).
 The only dependency this script has is [zenscroll](https://github.com/zengabor/zenscroll) (which is small and has no dependencies).

 This script works in **all modern browsers and IE 9+**.

-Make sure rendered headings have id attributes, some markdown libraries (like [marked](https://github.com/chjj/marked)) already do this.

 ## API